Olija: Plot

 The game's protagonist, Faraday, is a penniless lord of a fishing village, who after years of bad catches, decides to take a ship and seek "salvation" for the village.
 A whale chases after the ship in a storm and destroys it.
 Faraday wakes up on a fog covered beach and finds the remains of his crew.
 Venturing into a cave, he is attacked by mysterious creatures.
 In the cave Faraday takes an ancient compass, but a monster chases him out, and he survives by jumping through a window.

 Faraday again wakes up, this time on a boat with the Boatman.
 He takes Faraday to Oaktide which is made up of marooned ships from other castaways.
 There Faraday sees the travelers, merchants and sailors that also were caught in storms past, eventually giving up hope of ever returning home.
 In a cabin, he finds a map, which allows the boatman to find new locations to take him across the islands.

 Along his journey, Faraday finds the Shadow Gate, which if he collects all keys required to unlock it, will let him return home.

 Gameplay

-Olija is a 2D side-scrolling platform game with an 8-bit pixelated graphics.
+Olija is a 2D side-scrolling platform game with 8-bit pixelated graphics.
 The player assumes control of a man named Faraday who is stranded on an archipelago named Terraphage following a shipwreck.
 He must explore the islands to find survivors and find new maps and keys to unlock new areas of the map.
 Faraday is equipped with a magical harpoon, which allows the player to teleport short distances.
 The harpoon can be used as a tool for navigating the world, and also a weapon to defeat enemies.
 In the game, players can craft hats, which grant Faraday special perks and powers.